omfmartin/pocket-book-dictionary/README.md

 - **Memory issues**: Reduce `--batch-size` to use less RAM
 - **Slow processing**: Use script filtering with `--scripts`, increase `--batch-size` and `-j` values
 - **Missing entries**: Check language codes and ensure proper language section extraction
-- **Encoding issues**: The script uses UTF-8 encoding; ensure your source files are properly encoded
+- **Encoding issues**: WPBD uses UTF-8 encoding; ensure your source files are properly encoded
+- **Import errors**: If you installed with pip but get import errors, check that your virtual environment is activated

 ## Advanced Usage